Dipteronia brownii: Description

-Dipteronia brownii fruits were born in schizocarp comprised of three, and less commonly two, flat mericarps which attach along a straight proximal edge.
+Dipteronia brownii fruits were born in schizocarp consisting of three, and less commonly two, flat mericarps which attach along a straight proximal edge.
 The schizocarps were born on long thin pedicels which flared to a disk-shaped juncture with the perianth.
 The mericarps have a circular smooth outline, extending from the proximal attachment scar, giving a subelliptical profile to the 8-24 mm wing.
 A single primary vein runs 1.6–5.6 mm from the pedicel up the attachment scar before turning inward at a 90–135° angle towards the center of the wing.
 In the central area of the wing, 2-8 mm from the wing edge, is a pyriform to elliptical seed with a diameter of 3-8 mm.
 Covering the surface of the seed pericarp is a reticulated network of secondary veins.
 The tertiary veins spreading out from the seed though the wing split and join as they extend to the wing margin. connecting the tertiaries is a fine reticulum of quaternary veins which form polygonal areoles.